Cell Migration and Division in Cancer

-My laboratory seeks to discover how cells migrate and divide.
-Using combined experimental and computational approaches we study brain cancer cell migration and division.
+My laboratory seeks to discover how cells migrate and divide, and currently focuses on these processes in brain cancer progression.
 Both migration and division are driven largely by the dynamics of the cytoskeleton, in particular microtubules and actin filaments.
 The filament dynamics reflect a complex interplay of self-assembly kinetics, thermodynamics, and molecular motor-based mechanical forces.

 We use three approaches in our research: